 When do we collect your personal data?

 If you decide to contact us you will be invited to provide Contact details that will allow us to handle your enquiry effectively.
 We may also invite you to provide Marketing preference information.
 Provision of this data is completely voluntary, and our legal basis in processing this data is Legitimate Interest, namely our desire to respond to your enquiry.
 We need the information you provide to do so effectively, and judge that this is how you would expect us to use the information supplied.
+If you contact us by phoning our Customer Service team, your call, and therefore your personal data, may be recorded.
+Our legal basis in processing this data is Legitimate Interest, namely for training and monitoring purposes.

 If your enquiry relates to potential purchase of products or services from us, you will be invited to provide additional personal data needed for us to handle your enquiry effectively.
 This may include Property and/or Vehicle information.
 Provision of this data is completely voluntary, and our legal basis for processing this data is Contract as we are in the preparatory stages that aim to establish a contract.